280 EAST E.6TH AVE, VANCOUVER

 |PETS restrictions||RENTALS restrictions||STRATA NO LMS783|

 Built circa 1904, this Class A heritage building is truly a unique building by Vancouver’s standards.
-The exposed brick, stone, and beams represent a piece of the old school charm that Vancouver lacks so desperately.
+The exposed brick, stone, and beams represent a piece of the old school charm that Vancouver lacks.
 It once formed part of the Deering and Marstrand brewery complex and is one of the few surviving buildings from the early days of Mt.
-Pleasant when the waters from brewery creek used to run through the area and supply the fresh clean base for the numerous local breweries.
+Pleasant when the waters from brewery creek used to run through the area and supply fresh clean water for numerous local breweries.
 Over the years a variety of industrial uses including a candy factory, dairy, ice plant, and packing warehouse were located here (the old Fells Candy Factory sign still adorns the exterior).
-Kasian Kennedy Architects completed the rehabilitation of the building and the extension to the roof top monitor to create artist live-work studios in 1993 for Pacific city land Corp.
+Kasian Kennedy Architects completed the rehabilitation of the building and the extension to the rooftop monitor to create artist live-work studios in 1993 for Pacific city land Corp.
 The result is 14 amazing townhouses that are each unique in their own right.
 Many have been renovated since the original conversion allowing each lucky owner to add their own ideas to this Vancouver landmark.

 STREET APPEAL: *****